-Teams gear up for eighth annual Slough Barrel Roll
+Teams gear up for sixth annual Slough Barrel Roll

 03:00PM, Thursday 24 August 2017

-A barrel of laughs is in store on Sunday as five teams are gearing up for the eighth annual Slough Barrel Roll.
+A barrel of laughs is in store on Sunday as five teams are gearing up for the sixth annual Slough Barrel Roll.

 The increasingly popular event sees teams of pub staff members roll specially decorated beer barrels from pub to pub in fancy dress.